Alfresco/alfresco-ansible-deployment/docs/search-services-deployment-guide.md

 - Configure ACS to use the load-balancer as the search host.

-> These actions bellow can be added to the playbook to match your own setup.
+> These actions below can be added to the playbook to match your own setup.